1DDRAG0NN1/1DDRAG0NN1/README.md

 appoligies if i get quiet or dry after a while, i dislike like *super long* convos.

-im not the best at starting conversations or going up to people.
+im not the best at starting conversations or going up to people!. so please mention something first if you want to talk! id love too ^_^

-**i dont roleplay.**

-⁽ᵒᶠᵗᵉⁿ?? ⁱ ʰᵃᵛᵉⁿᵗ ⁱⁿ ᵃᵍᵉˢ ᵃⁿᵈ ⁱᵗ ˡᵒʷᵏᵉʸ ᶜʳⁱⁿᵍᵉˢ ᵐᵉ ᵒᵘᵗ ʷʰᵉⁿ ˢᵒᵐᵉᵒⁿᵉ ʳᵃⁿᵈᵒᵐˡʸ ʳᵒˡᵉᵖˡᵃʸˢ ˢᵒʳʳʸ!!⁾
+(if im not busy ⬏ )

+**Please dont randomly roleplay with me.**

+UNLESS FOR A JOKE!!!!!!

 ---------------------------------------------------------------------------------------------